 13. Contact References

-As always, a vote of approval from another business that the supplier is working with can speak volumes about their true abilities.
-While NDAs can cause some difficulties in this area, a supplier should always have a ready list of happy customers or testimonials — even better if they have those testimonials on their website.
+Testimonials, testimonials, testimonials!
+A vote of approval from another business that the supplier is working with can speak volumes about their true abilities.
+While NDAs can cause difficulties in this area, a supplier should always have a ready list of happy customers or testimonials — even better if they have those testimonials on their website.